-Designability’s Privacy Notice covers the ways in which we use and disclose personal information that beneficiaries, applicants, employees, volunteers and donors may provide us with.
+Designability’s Privacy Notice covers the ways in which we collect, use, and disclose personal information that beneficiaries, applicants, employees, volunteers, research participants and donors may provide us with.

-Personal information includes any information that identifies you personally, such as your name, address, email address or telephone number.
+Personal information includes any information that could be used to identify you personally, such as your name, address, email address or telephone number, information collected for business cases, research, resources, communications, promotions, media, or support purposes.
 The Charity recognises that your privacy is very important and so we want you to be confident with the way we handle your personal information.

 How We Collect Information

-The Charity receives and stores personal information provided by beneficiaries, applicants, employees, volunteers and donors supplied to us in writing, via email, via the telephone or on our website when applying, enquiring, or registering for help, employment, volunteer opportunities or when donating money to the Charity.
-We may also receive information about you from third parties, for example a therapist, charity, agency or other third party organisation who refers you to the Charity.
+The Charity receives and stores personal information provided by beneficiaries, applicants, employees, volunteers, research participants and donors.
+This information is supplied to us in writing, via email, via the telephone, in interviews, meetings, on-line surveys, research studies, photographs or video, our website, or collected in photographs or video.
+We may also receive information about you from third parties, for example a therapist, charity, agency or other third-party organisation who refers you to the Charity.

 How We Use Information

-We may use the information we collect from you in a number of ways.
+We may use the information we collect from you in several ways.
 This data will only be used where you have consented to this for specified, explicit and legitimate purposes or where this is necessary to fulfil legal or business obligations that apply to us.

-We principally collect personal information so that we can provide you with the services, products or information you have requested or to fulfil individual employment contracts with our employees or agreements with volunteers and to further our charitable aims, including for fundraising activities.
+We principally collect personal information so that we can provide you with the services, products, or information you have requested or to fulfil individual employment contracts with our employees or agreements with volunteers and research participants, and to further our charitable aims, including for fundraising activities.